kiewic/PowerBI-WaffleChart/Capabilities/DataViewMappings.md

 ]
 ```

-##Single Data Mapping
+## Single Data Mapping

 Single data mapping is the simplest form of data mapping.
 It accepts a single measure field and gives you the total.
 If the field is numeric it will give you the sum.
 Otherwise it will give you a count of unique values.

 To use single data mapping you simply define the name of the data role you want to map.
 This will only work with a single measure field.
 If a second field is assigned no data view will be generated so it is also good practice to include a condition that limits the data to a single field.

-Note: This data mapping cannot be used in conjunction with any other data mapping.
+> **Note**: This data mapping cannot be used in conjunction with any other data mapping.
 It is meant to reduce data into a single numeric value.

 **Example**